-We have devoted substantially all of our resources to our drug discovery and development efforts, including conducting clinical trials for our product candidates, protecting our intellectual property and the general and administrative support of these operations.
-To date, we have generated no revenue from product sales.
+To date, we have devoted substantially all of our resources to our drug discovery and development efforts, including conducting clinical trials of our product candidates, protecting our intellectual property and the general and administrative support of these operations.
+We have generated no revenue from product sales.
 We expect that it will be several years before we commercialize a product candidate, if ever.
-Through June 30, 2014, we have funded our operations primarily through \$84.2 million in proceeds from the sale of shares of our convertible preferred stock, net proceeds of \$59.9 million from sales of our shares to the public, \$17.3 million in proceeds from our sale of convertible promissory notes, and \$10.0 million in proceeds from borrowings under our loan and security agreement with Lighthouse Capital Partners VI, L.P., or Lighthouse Capital.
+Through September 30, 2015, we have funded our operations primarily through \$84.2 million in proceeds from the sale of shares of our convertible preferred stock in private placements, net proceeds of \$59.9 million from sales of shares of our common stock in our initial public offering, or IPO, net proceeds of \$37.2 million from the sale of shares of our common stock in April 2015 in an underwritten public offering, \$17.3 million in proceeds from our sale of convertible promissory notes, \$10.0 million in proceeds from a loan and security agreement with Lighthouse Capital Partners VI, L.P., or Lighthouse Capital, and \$15.0 million in proceeds from a loan and security agreement with Hercules Technology Growth Capital, Inc., or Hercules.
+We refer to our loan and security agreements with Lighthouse Capital and Hercules as the Lighthouse Loan Agreement and Hercules Loan Agreement, respectively.

 We have never been profitable and have incurred significant operating losses since our incorporation.
-As of June 30, 2014, we had an accumulated deficit of \$108.8 million.
-We incurred net losses of approximately \$7.4 million and \$4.9 million for the three months ended June 30, 2014 and 2013, respectively, and \$10.3 million and \$10.5 million and for the six months ended June 30, 2014 and 2013, respectively.
+As of September 30, 2015, we had an accumulated deficit of \$150.4 million.
+We incurred net losses of approximately \$28.6 million and \$15.9 million for the nine months ended September 30, 2015 and 2014, respectively.

-We expect to continue to incur significant and increasing expenses and operating losses for the foreseeable future, as we advance our product candidates from discovery through preclinical studies and clinical trials, and as we seek regulatory approval for, and eventually commercialize, our product candidates.
+We expect to continue to incur significant and increasing expenses and operating losses for the foreseeable future, as we advance our product candidates through preclinical studies and clinical trials, and as we seek regulatory approval for, and eventually commercialize, our product candidates.
 Our net losses may fluctuate significantly from quarter to quarter and from year to year.
 We will need to raise additional capital in the future to support our expenses and operating activities.